All Episodes

 Yes, unfortunately, many of the kids have some PTSD.

-Um, I mean they're chilling.
+I mean, they're chilling.

-There are times you just want to turn away, and I'm obviously not there, I'm not witnessing firsthand, I'm um, I'm observing it the way uh most other people are.
+There are times you just want to turn away, and I'm obviously not there.

-And one of the things you're trying to do is keep your emotions in check, and yet it's extremely difficult to suppress the disgust and the outrage and the anger that you feel, not just toward the Israelis and the military who are doing it, but towards the part of the world, including the United States that are arming it and supporting it and paying for it and enabling it.
+And one of the things you're trying to do is keep your emotions in check, and yet it's extremely difficult to suppress the disgust and the outrage and the anger that you feel, not just toward the Israelis and the military who are doing it, but towards the part of the world, including the United States, that are arming it and supporting it and paying for it and enabling it.

 And sometimes I confess that the rage gets very consuming, like very intense.